 Grants are available to individuals such as: researchers, scientists, post-graduate students, IHE staff, teachers, educators, writers, filmmakers, artists, healthcare professionals, and veterans.
 Grants are rarely available for general financial assistance.
 Instead, opt to look for financial aid opportunities.

 Grants are mainly for programs, projects, services and activities that benefit the community, and are rarely available for general operating expenses or staff wages.
 If your business has been in operation for less than two years, locating grants you qualify for may be difficult.

 - GrantWatch offers the archives of expired grants as a free trial.
 Become familiar with the RFPs (grant application).
 It’s a lot more involved than filling out a simple questionnaire or a job application.

 - Before subscribing, watch the tutorial video to find the current grant opportunities available.
 You can filter grants according to your recipient type, location and grant interests.

-- There is no guarantee that a grant will be awarded to you.
-On average, 1 in 10 applications are approved for funding.
+- There is no guarantee that you will win a grant.
+On average, 1 in 7 applications are approved for funding.

-Your chances of being awarded the grant increases if you are meticulous about following the funders’ instructions.
+Your chance of winning a grant increases if you are meticulous about following the funders’ instructions.
 This is true for first-time applicants or a previous awardee.